Nuclear Power in Brazil

 - Brazil has two nuclear reactors generating 3% of its electricity, and a third under construction.

 - Its first commercial nuclear power reactor began operating in 1982.

 - Four more large reactors are proposed to come on line in the 2020s.

 The high dependence on hydro gives rise to some climatic vulnerability which is driving policy to diminish dependence on it.
+A major drought in 2001 led to acute shortage of power.
 Despite this, in February 2010 the government approved $9.3 billion investment in the new 11.2 GWe Belo Monte hydro scheme, which will flood 500 sq km of the Amazon basin and supply about 11% of the country's electricity.
 However the scope for further hydro-electric development is perceived to be limited.

 About 40% of Brazil's electricity is produced by the national Eletrobrás Systema.
 About 20% of electricity is from state-owned utilities, and the rest is from privately-owned companies.
 No private investment in nuclear power is allowed, though this is under review.